PicturElements/lib/README.md

   Top-level functions are almost exclusively written in function declaration form.
 Residing in one file, functions should have high cohesion but as a side effect often have slightly higher coupling between themselves.
 As such, oftentimes the functions reference and leverage each other to produce an effect.
 Therefore, such functions are seen as intrinsically interconnected and their internal use should not be thought of strictly sequential.
 In general, the main functions, or entry points, are placed at the top, with the supporting functions at the bottom, interwoven if there are multiple entry point functions.

-  However, callback functions and closures should always be expressions, and preferably constructed using fat arrow notation.
+  However, callback functions and closures should always be expressions, and preferably constructed using fat arrow notation unless specific `function` features are required.
 </details>

 <details>